 - After that, press the Enter key and immediately this will give the balance sheet Interest Coverage Ratio inside cell C10.

-I hope that you were able to apply the steps that I showed in this tutorial on how to perform balance sheet ratio analysis in excel.
+I hope that you were able to apply the steps that I showed in this tutorial on how to perform balance sheet ratio analysis in Excel.
 As you can see, there are quite a few ways to achieve this.
 So wisely choose the method that suits your situation best.
 If you get stuck in any of the steps, I recommend going through them a few times to clear up any confusion.
-Lastly, to learn more excel techniques, follow our ExcelDemy website.
 If you have any queries, please let me know in the comments.

-- How to Create Common Size Balance Sheet in Excel
+- How to Create Vertical Balance Sheet Format in Excel

-- How to Make Balance Sheet Format in Excel for Individual
+- How to Make Hotel Balance Sheet Format in Excel

-- How to Make Profit and Loss Account and Balance Sheet in Excel
+- How to Add Balance Sheet Graph in Excel